NatalyBova111/M6_Wellbalance/app/docs/mvp-spec.md

 * ✔ Sign Up page (with email confirmation)
 * ✔ Login page
 * ✔ Profiles table working
-* ✔ Dashboard page with food list
+* ✔ Dashboard page with:
+  * Today’s Progress (calories and macros)
+  * integration with `daily_logs` and `user_targets`
+* ✔ Add Meal page with:
+  * foods grouped by macro categories
+  * portion selection and macro calculation
-* ✔ Food creation form
+* ✔ Custom food creation form (Add your own product)
 * ✔ shadcn/ui installed with at least Button + Input used
-* ✔ All pages translated into English
+* ✔ All user-facing text in English
+* ✔ AI Chat Assistant page with tone selector and tools (weather, base64) — bonus

 ### **4.2 Documentation**